Allopurinol

 What benefit can you expect from your treatment?

 Allopurinol is taken on a long-term basis to prevent attacks of gout.
-The treatment also helps to prevent permanent damage to the joints.
+The treatment also helps to prevent permanent damage to the joints such as gouty tophi and erosions.
 It does not treat the pain or inflammation of an ‘attack’ of gout.
+It does not generally reverse damage already caused to the joints.

 Allopurinol does not work straight away.
 It may take several weeks to reduce the level of uric acid so you may continue to have gout attacks for some time.